 DISCUSSION

-To our knowledge, this is the first study to leverage a combination of weekly PM2.5 exposure estimates and distributed lag models in order to objectively define windows of vulnerability to particulate air pollution during gestation in relation to early childhood neurodevelopment.
+To our knowledge, this is the first study to leverage a combination of weekly address specific PM2.5 exposure estimates and distributed lag models in order to objectively define windows of vulnerability to particulate air pollution in relation to early childhood neurodevelopment.
 Notably, our findings suggest that the sensitive windows vary based on the neurocognitive domain being examined and by sex.
 While animal studies have suggested that there may be sex differences in the association between prenatal air pollution and neurodevelopment in the offspring (Bolton et al. 2014; Dada et al. 2014), no human study to date has examined sex-specific associations in this context.
 Our findings suggest that boys were more susceptible than girls to PM2.5 exposure later in pregnancy in relation to full-scale IQ and in mid- and late-pregnancy in relation to attention performance indices, whereas girls were more susceptible to PM2.5 exposure around early and mid-pregnancy in regards to memory-related performance.

 These data add to a growing literature linking prenatal air pollution to children's neurodevelopment.
-Perera et al. measured PAH using 48-hour personal sampling during the third trimester of pregnancy in a New York City cohort and found significant associations with mental developmental delays measured by the Bayley Scales of Infant Development–Revised at age 3 years (Perera et al. 2006), decreased full-scale IQ at 5 years of age (Perera et al. 2009), as well as increased attention problems in 6-7 years olds which were also related to maternal and DNA adducts specific to benzo[a]pyrene (BaP) measured at birth (Perera et al. 2012).
+Perera et al. measured ambient PAH using 48-hour personal sampling during the third trimester of pregnancy in a New York City cohort and found significant associations with mental developmental delays measured by the Bayley Scales of Infant Development–Revised at age 3 years (Perera et al. 2006), decreased full-scale IQ at 5 years of age (Perera et al. 2009), as well as increased attention problems in 6-7 years olds which were also related to maternal and DNA adducts specific to benzo[a]pyrene (BaP) measured at birth (Perera et al. 2012).
 Edwards et al. (Edwards et al. 2010) found that PAH measured by 48-hour personal sampling during the second or third trimester was significantly associated with lower IQ scores at 5 years of age.
 Guxens and colleagues (Guxens et al. 2012) estimated prenatal NO2 levels using LUR models in four regions in Spain and found that the NO2 levels averaged over the pregnancy were associated with decreased mental development index measured by Bayley Scales of Infant Development in children around 14 months of age.
 These authors also recently conducted a meta-analysis pooling data from six European birth cohorts, and found that NO2 averaged over pregnancy estimated by LUR was associated with delayed psychomotor development in children aged 1-6 years old (Guxens et al. 2014).
 Kim et al. (Kim et al. 2014) found significant relationships of higher prenatal PM10 levels estimated by inverse distance weighting modeling with both delayed mental and psychomotor developmental index at 6-24 months of age.
-Guxens et al. (Guxens et al. 2014) also reported a marginally significant inverse association between higher average PM2.5 levels during pregnancy estimated by LUR models with poorer psychomotor development in children at 1-6 years of age, albeit not with general cognition.
+Guxens et al. (Guxens et al. 2014) also reported a marginally significant negative association between higher average PM2.5 levels during pregnancy estimated by LUR models with poorer psychomotor development in children at 1-6 years of age, albeit not with general cognition.